 Post-operative measures following this nose surgery involve methods like stitching up the mucous membrane lining and applying splints or packing materials.
 These interventions help maintain structure and support for the newly aligned nasal pathway after working on the septum during the procedure.

-Post-Septoplasty Recovery and Care
+Recovery and Post Operative Care

 To promote proper healing and reduce the risk of complications following a septoplasty: